ChrisDud0257/SSL/GAN-Based-SR/datasets/README.md

 4. We extract the edge mask with a Laplacian operator from the 512*512 patches.
 We save edge mask into "A.mat".
 "A" means the image patch's name.
 In trainging progress, we read in "A.mat" and calculate SSG.
 And we also save the visualization of edge mask into "A.png" format.
 You could observe the detailed edge mask through "A.png".
+During training progress, the edge mask "A.mat" will be read in to help with the calculation of self-similarity graph.
 ```bash
 cd GAN-Based-SR/scripts/data_preparation
 python generate_mask.py --input [path to your patch images] --save [path to your save path]